-Facial massage is becoming more and more popular as a natural anti-ageing solution.
-Smooth away wrinkles, push products into skin, bring more blood and therefore oxygen to the surface, break down any tension, drain away toxins, and relax your way into your night-time routine.
+The popularity of facial massage as a natural anti-ageing solution is not waning.
+It helps to smooth away wrinkles, push products into skin, bring more blood and therefore oxygen to the surface, break down any tension, drain away toxins, and relaxes you way into your night-time routine.